Institutes on Teaching Social Action

 The in-person and virtual institutes are our signature training for faculty and staff (who can teach) who want to teach this experiential model that has students do change and democracy.

-There is no registration fee for these Institutes, but in return we ask that attendees commit to develop a social action course in the 18 months following the Institute and make these five commitments.
+There is no registration fee for these Institutes, but in return we ask that attendees commit to develop a social action course in the 18 months following the Institute and complete these four commitments.

 Click here if you are interested in hosting an Institute on your campus.